I’ll bet you’re in one of two camps right now:

-If you don’t already have a thermometer\hygrometer combo device, I recommend picking one up, because you need to look at both temperature and relative humidity together.
+If you don’t have a thermometer\hygrometer combo device, I recommend picking one up.
+You need to look at both temperature and relative humidity together.

-Hygrometers are around $10 on Amazon (link here) and there’s literally over a hundred different ones to choose from.
+Hygrometers are around $15 on Amazon (link here), and there are literally over a hundred different ones to choose from.

-Don’t go crazy and buy an expensive hygrometer unless you really like one of the features it has.
+Please don’t go crazy and buy an expensive hygrometer unless you like one of its features.
 Any cheap digital one will do.

-If you measure the relative humidity of your garage with a hygrometer and it reads higher than 50%, it is probably time to think about buying a dehumidifier.
+If the relative humidity in your garage reads higher than 50%, it is time to consider buying a dehumidifier.

 Will A Dehumidifier Help Cool A Garage?

-Without getting too much into the science (go here if you want that),higher humidity will make our bodies feel hotter than the actual temperature because our bodies can’t perspire and cool off.
+Without getting too much into the science (go here if you want that), higher humidity will make our bodies feel hotter than the actual temperature because our bodies can’t sweat and cool off.

-In other words, a dehumidifier doesn’t actively reduce the temperature, but it may help you feel cooler.
+In other words, a dehumidifier doesn’t actively reduce the temperature.
+Still, it may help you feel cooler.

-People in Arizona will often shrug off a 110ºF day by saying “it’s a dry heat”, because of that very same reason.
+People in Arizona will often shrug off a 110ºF day by saying, “it’s a dry heat,” for the same reason.

 That said, bear in mind that a dehumidifier isn’t designed to cool your garage.
-If you’ve added a dehumidifier and still find it too hot, check out my article on garage cooling ideas and also see which garage fan I bought to really cool things down.
+If you’ve added a dehumidifier and still find it too hot, check out my article on garage cooling ideas and see which wall-mounted oscillating fan I bought to really cool things down.

-How to Choose The Right Size Dehumidifier Your Garage
+How to Choose The Right Size Dehumidifier For Your Garage

 The size of a dehumidifier is determined by how much water it can pull from the air in a twenty-four-hour period.
-You’ll commonly see them listed in pints (30 pint, 50 pint, 70 pint, etc.).
+You’ll commonly see them listed in pints (30 pints, 50 pints, 70 pints, etc.).

-To figure out what size is best for your garage, you need to answer two questions first.
+To determine what size is best for your garage, you must first answer two questions.

-Don’t worry…they’re easy questions and I’ll help you through each one.
+Don’t worry…they’re easy questions, and I’ll help you through each.